TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_differential_mode.md

 - if there is a -1v on differential input, expected output should be around 1472 or 0x5C0.
 - Expect wrapping of output if the readings are above 3.2v

-ADC0 Interrupt ISR is used to read results of ADC0 (i.e. digital representations of inputs ADC_AIN0, ADC_AIN1 and average of oversampled ADC_AIN3)
+ADC1 Interrupt ISR is used to read results of ADC1 (i.e. digital representations of differential inputs on ADC_AIN0 - ADC_AIN1 and ADC_AIN1 - ADC_AIN0 )

 The below watch variables can be used to view ADC conversion results.

 Watch Variables
-- gAdc0Result0 - Digital representation of the differential voltage on pins ADC0_AIN0 - ADC0_AIN1
+- gAdc1Result0 - Digital representation of the differential voltage on pins ADC1_AIN0 - ADC1_AIN1
-- gAdc0result1 - Digital representation of the differential voltage on pins ADC0_AIN1 - ADC0_AIN0
+- gAdc1result1 - Digital representation of the differential voltage on pins ADC1_AIN1 - ADC1_AIN0

 The example does the below
-- Configures SOC0,1,2 of ADC0, as high priority SOCs, to be triggered by EPWM0.
+- Configures SOC0,1 of ADC1, to be triggered by EPWM0.
-- Configures ADC interrupt 0 to be generated at end of conversion of SOC12.
+- Configures ADC interrupt 0 to be generated at end of conversion of SOC1.
-- ADC0 Interrupt ISR is used to read results of ADC0 from SOC0,SOC1 and average of SOC12 through SOC15.
+- ADC1 Interrupt ISR is used to read results of ADC1 from SOC0, SOC1.

 # External Connections
-- ADC0_AIN0, ADC0_AIN1 pins should be connected to signals to be converted in differential mode.
+- ADC1_AIN0, ADC1_AIN1 pins should be connected to signals to be converted in differential mode.

+## AM263X-CC E2
+When using AM263x-CC E2 with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+- Feed analog inputs to
+    - ADC1_AIN0 - HSEC Pin 12
+    - ADC1_AIN1 - HSEC Pin 14

-## AM263X-CC
+## AM263X-CC E1
-When using AM263x-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+When using AM263x-CC E1 with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
-- Feed analog inputs (non-zero voltage) to HSEC Pin 12, HSEC Pin 14
+- Feed analog inputs to
+    - ADC1_AIN0 - HSEC Pin 18
+    - ADC1_AIN1 - HSEC Pin 20

 ## AM263X-LP
 When using LP
-- Feed analog inputs (non-zero volatage) to Boosterpack header Pin 23,Pin 28.
+- Feed analog inputs (non-zero volatage) to Boosterpack header Pin 24,Pin 29.

 # Supported Combinations {#EXAMPLES_DRIVERS_ADC_DIFFERENTIAL_MODE_COMBOS}